Ways to become a certified Medical Assistant

 - First aid/CPR certification

-Medical assistants often land better paying positions by earning healthcare specialty focus certificates or limited licenses that make them eligible to work in a specific medical specialty practice, biomedical research facility, or clinical laboratory.
-Community colleges offer programs that focus entirely on medical specialties and related skills, such as massage therapy, holistic health care, fitness, rehabilitation, phlebotomy, EKG/ECG, radiography (limited x-ray), sonography, ultrasound and chiropractic technician courses.
-Others offer Associates in Science degrees for those who intend to continue their studies beyond a medical assisting diploma and eventually go into nursing and various other highly specialized technical fields and medical sciences.
+Experienced medical assistants often choose to continue their education and earn additional career focused certifications or limited licenses that allow them to work in better paying positions, such as medical specialty clinics, laboratory, or sometimes even a research facility.
+Many vocational training institutions offer medical specialty programs, such as in holistic health care, fitness, rehabilitation, massage, radiography (limited x-ray), sonography, ultrasound, ophthalmology, chiropractic and massage therapy that lead to certified credentials.
+Universities and colleges offer Associates in Science (A.S.) degrees for those who intend to continue their studies beyond a medical assisting diploma so the credits can be applied to a nursing degree and various other highly specialized technical fields and medical sciences, such as:

 - Health Information Technology